JohnerzZ/FoV_Visualization-FOVALIRA-/README.md

 ## Installation

 1. Download and install the [Unity Development Platform].
-The version of Unity used for this project was Unity 2020.3.27f1 (64-bit).
+The version of Unity used for this project is Unity 2020.3.27f1 (64-bit).
 2. Download the FOV_Visualization Tool:
 ```sh
 git clone https://bitbucket.org/csl_legged/mini-project-fov_visualisation/src/master.git